-(1) Consists of the aggregate grant date fair value of restricted stock awards made by our Company to our executives in 2009, 2008 and 2007 in accordance with FASB Statement No. 123(R).
-The amounts expensed in 2009, 2008 and 2007 in accordance with FASB Statement No. 123(R) with respect to restricted stock awards made by our Company to our executives each with a vesting period of five years, except for awards made in 2007 and prior years which vest over three years, are \$396,670, \$410,096 and \$306,690, respectively, for Mr. David Yeager; \$344,290, \$351,511 and \$312,881, respectively, for Mr. Mark Yeager; \$234,714, \$229,660 and \$192,856, respectively, for Ms. Pizzuto; \$199,293, \$219,105 and \$200,253, respectively, for Mr. Marsh; and \$172,148 and \$175,755 for 2009 and 2008, respectively, for Mr. Kravas.

-(2) In addition to salary, our Compensation Committee provides an annual cash incentive.
+- (1) Consists of the aggregate grant date fair value of restricted stock awards made by our Company to our executives in 2010, 2009 and 2008 in accordance with FASB ASC Topic 718.
+The amounts expensed in 2010, 2009 and 2008 in accordance with FASB ASC Topic 718 with respect to restricted stock awards made by our Company to our executives each with a vesting period of five years are \$305,836, \$396,670 and \$410,096, respectively, for Mr. David Yeager; \$270,684, \$344,290 and \$351,511, respectively, for Mr. Mark Yeager; \$173,418, \$234,714 and \$229,660, respectively, for Ms. Pizzuto; \$135,347, \$199,293 and \$219,105, respectively, for Mr. Marsh; and \$135,347, \$172,148 and \$175,755, respectively, for Mr. Kravas. - (2) In addition to salary, our Compensation Committee provides an annual cash incentive.
 Our annual cash incentive is determined with the assistance of third party survey data and the value of the target award is generally set at 60% of the executive's annual salary.
 This incentive is based solely on earnings per share ("EPS") for our Chief Executive Officer and President.
-For our other executive officers, this incentive is based on a combination of EPS (80% in 2009 and 2008 and 60% in 2007) and on individual performance compared against certain predetermined personal goals (20% in 2009 and 2008 and 40% in 2007).
+For our other executive officers, 80% of this incentive is based on EPS and 20% is based on individual performance compared against certain predetermined personal goals. - (3) Represents above market earnings on deferred compensation. - (4) Personal use of our aircraft requires approval by the Chief Executive Officer.
+Our executives must reimburse the Company for their personal use of our aircraft interest at the Standard Industry Fare Level plus either 20% or 30% depending on the aircraft.
+We value the personal use of our aircraft interests as the difference between the amount paid by the executive to the Company for use of the plane and the aggregate incremental cost of using the plane.
+The incremental cost includes the hourly flight fee, all fuel charges, overnight fees, on-board catering, landing fees, parking fees, certain taxes and passenger ground transportation.
+We do not include in incremental costs the fixed costs that do not change based on personal usage, such as monthly management fees or the purchase or lease costs of our fractional interest in aircraft.